linusboyle/QMicroFluidics/README.md

 - Easy-to-use UI,with selectable objects and elegant operation interface
 - Taking advantage of Graphics View Framework of Qt, it is possible to zoom in/out,rotate smoothly
 - Print the design directly or save as a .bmp,.jpg or .png file
+- Colorize the pipe according to the velocity of liquid inside

 ## Dependencies